 Many behavioral factors play a role in obesity as well, including your eating habits and daily activity level.
 Many people develop their eating habits as children and have trouble refining them to maintain proper body weight as they age.
 As an adult, you may be inactive at your job and have less time for exercise, meal planning, and physical activity.

 Other factors, such as stress, anxiety, and lack of sleep, can lead to weight gain.
 People who quit smoking often experience temporary weight gain.
 Women may also have trouble losing the weight they gain during pregnancy, or may gain additional weight during menopause.
 These factors do not necessarily lead to morbid obesity but can certainly contribute to its onset.

 Your doctor will perform a physical exam and ask you about the history of your weight and your weight-loss efforts.
 They will ask you about your eating and exercise habits, and your medical history.

 BMI is calculated when your weight in kilograms is divided by your height in meters squared.
-You can calculate your BMI by using a calculator provided by the Centers for Disease Control and Prevention.
+You can calculate your BMI by using a provided by the Centers for Disease Control and Prevention.

 Here are BMI ranges and their corresponding categories of obesity:

 - morbid obesity (class 2): 35-39.9